TestWeaver: Execution-aware, Feedback-driven Regression Testing Generation with Large Language Models: Conclusion and Implications

 \section{Conclusion and Implications}

-\paragraph{\bf Novelty} This paper introduced {\tool}, a novel LLM-based framework that overcomes the limitations of existing test generation approaches by integrating execution-aware constructive feedback into the test generation loop.
+\paragraph {\bf \em Novelty} This paper introduced {\tool}, a novel LLM-based framework that overcomes the limitations of existing test generation approaches by integrating execution-aware constructive feedback into the test generation loop.
 Unlike prior work that relies solely on passive retrying in prompting, {\tool} brings three key innovations: backward slicing to focus the model’s attention on execution-relevant code, retrieval of control-flow-"closest" test cases to provide context-efficient guidance, and execution in-line annotations to help LLMs reason more effectively about program behavior.
 These techniques jointly address the long-standing issue of coverage plateau by equipping LLMs with targeted, execution-aware inputs that reduce redundancy and improve path exploration.

-{\bf Implications.} {\tool} opens new avenues for future research at the intersection of program analysis and large language models in software testing.
+opens new avenues for future research at the intersection of program analysis and large language models in software testing.
 By demonstrating that lightweight static and dynamic analyses can meaningfully augment LLM reasoning, {\tool} encourages a shift from purely prompt-based techniques to hybrid methods that integrate symbolic information and execution context.
 This approach could inspire the development of smarter, context-aware LLM agents not only for regression testing but also for broader tasks such as debugging, program repair, and test oracle inference.
 Furthermore, {\tool}’s notion of "closeness" between execution paths may serve as a foundation for designing novel guidance strategies in other test generation paradigms, such as symbolic or concolic testing.
-In industrial settings, the framework’s ability to generate high-coverage, high-quality test cases with minimal human intervention could significantly reduce regression bugs and accelerate continuous integration pipelines.
+In practical settings, {\tool}'s ability to generate high-coverage test cases could significantly reduce bugs and accelerate continuous integration.

-{\bf Data Availability}.
-Our code and data are publicly available.
-Please refer to https://test-weaver.site